Spencer Torkelson Player Props: Tigers vs. Red Sox

 Spencer Torkelson At The Plate

-- In 12.3% of his games this season, he has hit a long ball, and 3.5% of his trips to the plate.
+- In 13.0% of his games this season, he has homered, and 3.7% of his trips to the plate.

-- In 42 games this year (36.8%), Torkelson has picked up an RBI, and in 12 of those games (10.5%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- In 37.4% of his games this season, Torkelson has driven in at least one run.
+In 12 of those games (10.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- In 39.5% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.